open-contracting/software-development-handbook/docs/general/documentation.rst

 -  Don't include information that is not directly relevant to the how-to guide.
 -  Use numbered lists for instructions.
 Nest sub-tasks to give structure to long lists.
 -  Give example commands, but don't include default arguments or any other extraneous detail.
+-  It's okay to put many how-to guides on one page; however, the setup guide should be its own page.

 Word choice
 ~~~~~~~~~~~